|Based on board policy number and Florida Statutes:

 - An Associate Vice President from Academic Affairs

-- Director, Enrollment Services and Registrar
+- Director, Records and Registration/Registrar

 - Director, Curriculum, Articulation and Academic Scheduling

 - Associate Director, Payroll Services

 - Four faculty members representative of the School of Arts and Sciences, School of Career and Professional Programs, School of Academic Foundations, School of Engineering, Design, and Construction.
 At least one faculty member will be a member of the Faculty Senate.

 - The Director, Records and Registration/Registrar shall chair the committee.

 - An orientation session to educate the committee members will be conducted each year regarding: